The Learning Center for the Deaf: Logo change

 On May 14, 2016, TLC introduced a new logo for the school which consists of seven concepts that contributed to the logo change.
 The color green was picked because of the beauty of the green grass on the campus.
 Butterfly is a symbol of the Deaf community, Ghosts of fire is the school's mascot, Books was as a way to support a bilingual/bicultural education, Inspiration indicates TLC's way of inspiring students, parents, staff and community, Waving Hands represent the sign for applause and TLC Sign Name shows the sign for I Love You.

 Campuses

 Framingham - TLC's main campus is on 14 acres located in Framingham, Massachusetts with 16 buildings for different purposes.
 The campus includes the Early Childhood Center focused on infants through five years of age, the Elementary school, ages six to twelve, and Secondary Education, middle through high school.

-Walden School - The Walden School is an educational institution and program of TLC that provides housing, support, and educational services for deaf students, between the ages of 8 to 22.
+Walden School - The Walden School is an educational institution and program of TLC that provides housing, support, and educational services for deaf students, between the ages of 8 and 22.
 Services provided are supportive and student-centered.
 The Walden School offers a 12-month residential services for their students to be able to live in a private room.

 Randolph Campus - In 1994, TLC opened the Randolph Campus in order to provide services to students from infancy through fifth grade.
 In 2011, the Randolph Campus closed consolidating the Early Childhood Programs to the main campus.